PGY1 - Pharmacy Residency

 - Prepare a manuscript suitable for publication

-- Residents are required to staff the pharmacy every fourth weekend (8 hour shifts on Saturday and Sunday), and one weekday evening each week in addition to their rotation hours excluding the first two weekends in December to permit attendance at the ASHP Midyear meeting
+- Residents are required to staff the pharmacy every fourth weekend (8 hour shifts on Saturday and Sunday), and one weekday evening each week in addition to their rotation hours.
+The first two weekends in December are excluded from this requirement; in order to permit attendance at the ASHP Midyear meeting

 - Residents will be expected to staff 2 holidays as defined in the UNC REX Policies and Procedures, based on department needs.

 There are 4 PGY1 positions available.
 The application deadline is January 1, 2020.
 The program start date is June 2020.
 The following is required for the application:

 - An application form submitted through the PhORCAS Application Portal

 - Curriculum Vitae

 - Three PhORCAS Standardized Recommendations